google/WebFundamentals/src/content/en/fundamentals/payments/payment-apps-developer-guide/android-payment-apps.md

 [`PaymentRequest.show()`](https://w3c.github.io/browser-payment-api/#dom-paymentrequest-show())
 is called.

-1. Let apps be an empty list of payment apps.
+1. Let `apps` be an empty list of payment apps.
 2. If
     [`PaymentMethodData.supportedMethods`](https://w3c.github.io/browser-payment-api/#dom-paymentmethoddata-supportedmethods)
-    contains `basic-card` string, then query all apps that can respond to `org.chromium.intent.action.PAY` action and have `basic-card` in
+    contains the string `"basic-card"`, then query all apps that can respond to `org.chromium.intent.action.PAY` action and have `"basic-card"` in
     `<meta-data>`.
-Add these apps to the apps list.
+Add these apps to the `apps` list.
 3. Let `urlPaymentMethods` be the subset of [`PaymentMethodData.supportedMethods`](https://w3c.github.io/browser-payment-api/#dom-paymentmethoddata-supportedmethods) that are valid, absolute URLs with HTTPS scheme.
-4. Query all apps that can respond to `org.chromium.intent.action.PAY` action with any of the `urlPaymentMethods` in `<meta-data>`.
-Add these apps to the apps list.
+4. Query all apps that can respond to the `org.chromium.intent.action.PAY` action with any of the `urlPaymentMethods` in `<meta-data>`.
+Add these apps to the `apps` list.
-5. Remove all apps from the apps list that have an empty label.
+5. Remove all apps from the `apps `list that have an empty label.

         ResolveInfo app; // Needs to be assigned. boolean isLabelEmpty = !TextUtils.isEmpty(app.loadLabel(